ktekinay/Kaju/README.md

 ### Special Actions

-You only need to add one property to your App class, `UpdateInitiater As Kaju.UpdateInitiater`.
+You need to add one property to your App class, `UpdateInitiater As Kaju.UpdateInitiater`.
 Kaju expects to find that and will handle it for you.

 The only special code you'll need is in the `CancelClose` event of any window where the close is actually being cancelled, i.e., where you have the event return `True`.
 In those cases, you must call `Kaju.CancelUpdate`.
 (It doesn't matter if there is an update scheduled at the time.)
 This will prevent an update from happening if the user quits later without choosing Quit & Install again.
 That code should look something like this: